TheLastCylon/ecosystem/documentation/example_echo_server.md

 And there you have it.

-A full-blown echo server, in under 60 lines of code!
+A full-blown echo server.
+With TCP, UDP and UDS communications.
+In under 60 lines of code!